nodejs/node/doc/api/cli.md

 added: v8.0.0
 -->

-Alias for stdin, analogous to the use of - in other command line utilities, meaning that the script will be read from stdin, and the rest of the options are passed to that script.
+Alias for stdin.
+Analogous to the use of `-` in other command line utilities, meaning that the script will be read from stdin, and the rest of the options are passed to that script.